-- Certain users and security groups in an organization can classify and apply sensitivity labels to their Power BI dashboards, reports, datasets, and dataflows (hereafter referred to as assets).
+- Specified users and security groups in the organization can classify and apply sensitivity labels to their Power BI reports, dashboards, datasets, and dataflows.

 - All members of the organization can see those labels.

-Enabling data sensitivity labels requires an Azure Information Protection license.
-See Licensing for more details.
+Enabling sensitivity labels requires an Azure Information Protection license.
+See Licensing for detail.